matomo-org/developer-documentation/docs/generated/2.11.0-b4/Piwik/ViewDataTable/Config.md

 -  It accepts the following parameter(s):
     - `$relatedReport` (`string`) &mdash;
-       The plugin and method of the report, eg, `'UserSettings.getBrowser'`.
+       The plugin and method of the report, eg, `'DevicesDetection.getBrowsers'`.
     - `$title` (`string`) &mdash;
        The report's display name, eg, `'Browsers'`.
     - `$queryParams` (`array`) &mdash;